 With the conversion of the Dix Stadium parking lot, roughly 90 percent of Kent State’s outdoor lighting is now LED, including walkways and roadways.

-In fact, since 2012, Kent State has reduced energy use at its main campus by 15.9 percent and at regional campuses by 21.8 percent through strategies including more efficient lighting and building systems, sensors and controls to adjust light and ventilation, and building setbacks for unoccupied zones and times.
+In fact, Kent State has reduced energy use at its main campus by 15.9 percent and at regional campuses by 21.8 percent through strategies including more efficient lighting and building systems, sensors and controls to adjust light and ventilation, and building setbacks for unoccupied zones and times.

 “By addressing all aspects of campus energy, we’re doing our part to minimize cost, which is all part of offering an affordable education,” Misbrener added.
 “Current made it simple for us to save while putting students first.”